 What is a neuropediatrician?

 A neuropediatrician is a pediatrician who has completed advanced training in pediatric neurology.
-During a yearlong fellowship at UCSF's Pediatric Brain Center, these doctors develop expertise in evaluating and managing common neurological conditions in children.
-Their training includes direct patient care; mentorship by child neurologists; and hands-on experience with performing neurological exams, interpreting imaging studies and carrying out developmental assessments.
-With both clinical skills and a compassionate approach to care, neuropediatricians are uniquely positioned to guide families through concerns with disorders involving the nervous system.
+This training consists of a yearlong fellowship in which the pediatricians develop expertise in evaluating and managing common neurological conditions in children.
+Their training includes mentorship by child neurologists and hands-on experience with performing neurological exams, interpreting imaging studies and carrying out developmental assessments.
+With both clinical skills and a compassionate approach to care, neuropediatricians continue to provide general pediatric care to patients but are uniquely positioned to guide families through concerns with nervous system disorders.

 What is the difference between a pediatric neurologist and a neuropediatrician?